CBD for IVDD in Dogs

 Conservative Treatment

-For mild cases where your dog experiences pain but retains the ability to walk, conservative treatment is often the first choice of treatment.
+For mild cases where a dog experiences pain but can still walk, conservative care is often the first step.
 It includes:

 1. Strict Crate Rest